connor/connor.github.io/_posts/2020-06-05-building-npr-mac-app-part1.md

 ## [Step 2: Adding a menuBar UI](#step-2-adding-a-menubar-ui)

 It’s pretty simple to make a menuBar UI.
+For now, there are two main concepts —

+* `NSStatusBar` — an object that manages a collection of status items displayed within the system-wide menu bar.
+*  `NSStatusItem` — an individual element displayed in the system-wide `NSStatusBar`.

+So, a `StatusItem` belongs to a `StatusBar`.
+[StatusItem](https://developer.apple.com/documentation/appkit/nsstatusitem) objects have `buttons` that you can style with either images or text.

 Take the following code in `AppDelegate.swift` —

 AppDelegate.swift
 {:.filename}